How much does a Caregiver make?

 Average Salary: $55,927

 The New York City Department of Health and Mental Hygiene offers a competitive salary for caregivers.
-They provide a supportive work environment and opportunities to work in various neighborhoods across the city.
+They provide a supportive work environment and opportunities for advancement.
+Caregivers work in different boroughs of New York City.

 -